Carson Kelly Player Props: Diamondbacks vs. Mets

-Carson Kelly -- 0-for-4 in his last game -- will be in action for the Arizona Diamondbacks against the New York Mets, with Kodai Senga on the mound, on July 5 at 9:40 PM ET.
+Carson Kelly -- 0-for-3 in his most recent game -- will be in action for the Arizona Diamondbacks against the New York Mets, with Carlos Carrasco on the mound, on July 6 at 9:40 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Mets.
+In his previous game he had a hitless performance (0-for-3) against the Mets.

 Carson Kelly Game Info & Props vs. the Mets